PrimerSelector

 Parameters:

-The prefix for the primers name
+• prefix – The prefix for the primer name.

-List of already-allocated primer names
+• available_primers_names – List of already-allocated primer names.

 static locate_primer_sequence(primer, sequence)[source]